-The District was established in 1961.
+The Fire District was established in 1961.
 At inception, the district served the Town of Mead and unincorporated areas of Boulder and Weld Counties.
 As the boundaries of the district continued to expand, as well as the consolidation of other town's fire departments, the agency evolved into a career agency.
-In 2020, the District signed an intergovernmental agreement with Rocky Mountain Fire Protection District to create a combined District by January of 2021.
-Upon completion, the combined District added 4 stations to the 8 stations Mountain View Fire operates and 48 additional staff serving a combined population of over 110,000.
-The predominate fund approach for the District is comprised of three basic funds, the General Fund, the Debt Service Fund which is used to account for expenditures funded by general obligation bonds for the District, the Capital Reserve Fund which accounts for the capital improvement plan that may be funded over several years.
+In 2020, the district signed an intergovernmental agreement with Rocky Mountain Fire Protection District to create a combined agency by January of 2021.
+Upon completion, the combined agency added 4 stations to the 8 stations Mountain View Fire currently operates and 48 additional staff serving a combined population of over 110,000.
+The predominate fund approach for the district is comprised of three basic funds, the General Fund, the Debt Service Fund which is used to account for expenditures funded by general obligation bonds for the District, the Capital Reserve Fund which is reserved for the capital improvement plan that may be funded over several years.

-In November 2020, the District entered into an assignment and assumption of bond contracts between the District and Rocky Mountain Fire Protection District.
-The district absorbed Rocky Mountain Fire's assets and remaining liabilities effective January 1, 2021.
+In November 2020, the District entered into an assignment and assumption of bond contracts between the district and Rocky Mountain Fire Protection District.
+The district assumed the debt as part of the merger agreement which states Mountain View Fire will own all Rocky Mountain Fire's assets and assume all their liabilities, including the bonds.

 A ballot issue was passed on November 6, 2018, allowing the district to increase the mill levy from 11.747 to 16.247 mills beginning on January 1, 2019.
 This was the first increase in the district's mill levy since 2009.
+Ballot issue A was passed in the May 2020 election that allowed the district to adjust it's mill levy to offset any decreased revenue caused by a reduction to the residential assessment rate.